harsha-omen/repo/README.md

 # repo
-This is my first repo
+This is my first repo.
+Github is a version control system